-Premier The Phillip Hayward Rose Bowl MK1 WK1 The Liz Sharman Trophy The Trustee Savings Bank Trophy MC1WC1 The Ormskirk Trophy C2 The Streamlyte Trophy Division 1 MK1 The Tony Brown Trophy The St. Pancras Building Society Trophy WK1 MC1 The Jeff Allcock Trophy WC1 The Slalom Committee Trophy
+Premier MK1 The Phillip Hayward Rose Bowl WK1 The Liz Sharman Trophy MC1 The Trustee Savings Bank Trophy WC1 The Ormskirk Trophy C2 The Streamlyte Trophy Division 1 The Tony Brown Trophy MK1 The St. Pancras Building Society Trophy WK1 MC1 The Jeff Allcock Trophy event in that year.

-The athlete at the head of the ranking list for each Premier Division event is the champion for that event in that year.
 The Division 1 champion is the athlete, in each event, highest ranked at end of the season who has been in Division 1 during that year.